Click for joy!

 Taking a look at what you’ve contemplated, here are some actions you could take right now.

 • Next, take a step back and create a list of the things that would make you happy to not be involved in anymore.
 Then rank them over three categories: 1.
 Hardest to easiest to delegate.
 2. Most to least impact on your work satisfaction.
 3. Greatest to smallest positive impact on your company.
 From here you could identify something easy and impactful to take action on and do this right away.
-You could make a plan to make progress on all of them over time.
-You could involve others in deciding what to delegate.
+You could make a plan to make progress on all of them over time and you could involve others to decide what to delegate.

 • For those things that are harder to let go of, imagine what delegating could free you to do instead, then think about how you could make progress on that.
 These things may take a bit longer for you to finally let go of, and that’s fine.
 Involving yourself in new things is a strategy for letting go of things that no longer need your involvement.